GoffetteDorian/Workshop-NS/README.md

             this.$navigateTo(HomePage);
           })
           .catch(() => {
-            this.alert('Unfortunately we could not find your account.');
+            this.alert("Unfortunately we could not find your account.");
           });
       },

       register() {
         if (this.user.password != this.user.confirmPassword) {
-          this.alert('Your password do not match.');
+          this.alert("Your password do not match.");
           return;
         }
         userService
           .register(this.user)
           .then(() => {
-            this.alert('Your account was successfully created.');
+            this.alert("Your account was successfully created.");
             this.isLoggingIn = true;
           })
           .catch(() => {
-            this.alert('Unfortunately we were unable to create your account.');
+            this.alert("Unfortunately we were unable to create your account.");
           });
       },

       forgotPassword() {
         prompt({
-          title: 'Forgot Password',
+          title: "Forgot Password",
           message:
-            'Enter the email address you used to register for LOGIN APP to reset your password.',
+            "Enter the email address you used to register for LOGIN APP to reset your password.",
-          inputType: 'email',
+          inputType: "email",
-          defaultText: '',
+          defaultText: "",
-          okButtonText: 'Ok',
+          okButtonText: "Ok",
-          cancelButtonText: 'Cancel',
+          cancelButtonText: "Cancel",
         }).then((data) => {
           if (data.result) {
             userService
               .resetPassword(data.text.trim())
               .then(() => {
                 this.alert(
-                  'Your password was successfully reset.
-Please check your email for instructions on choosing a new password.'
+                  "Your password was successfully reset.
+Please check your email for instructions on choosing a new password."
                 );
               })
               .catch(() => {
                 this.alert(
-                  'Unfortunately, an error occurred resetting your password.'
+                  "Unfortunately, an error occurred resetting your password."
                 );
               });
           }